efdevcon/DIPs/DIPs/DIP-38.md

 5. Backend verifies the proof, checks the `discount_codes` table, and returns a discount code if valid.

 **Circuit Public Inputs**:
-- Nationality (expected to be THA)
+- Nationality (expected to be in the set of SEA countries)
 - Merkle Root (of valid DSC public keys Merkle tree)
 - Nullifier Scope (expected to be a hash of devcon.org)